 These Scottish Potato Scones are commonly served in Scotland for breakfast, as part of a full Scottish fry-up, or with eggs & sausage.
 They're also common in Ireland but known there as “fadge” and “potato bread”.

 Ever since Nick moved over, I've tried to replicate some of his favourite foods.
 The problem is….he didn't cook!
-I'm having to rely on “recipes” from his family that don't have measurements because its just standard for them & online – which means a lot of testing until he gives his seal of approval!
+I'm having to rely on “recipes” from his family that don't have measurements because its just standard for them & online – which means a lot of testing and tweaking until he gives his seal of approval!

 So what are Tattie Scones?